-A hen in the garden, the pleasure of picking up fresh eggs!
-Having one or two chickens in your garden has several advantages:
+A native or hybrid hen in the garden gives pleasure of picking up fresh eggs and looks more lucrative!!!
+Having two or three hen in your garden has several benefits:

-A corner in the garden is usually reserved for hen habitat.
-Within a wire fence is placed a henhouse, that allows your chickens to shelter in the evening and have a nest of straw to lay eggs.
-The wire fence defines the field of action of hens and protects them from predators.
-The problem is that in a few weeks, the soil within the enclosure is nothing more than an dirt floor.
-It will quickly be ‘laid bare’ by a team of very active hens!
+Corner in the garden is mostly reserved for hen.
+Separate wire fencing is placed in garden for henhouse, that allows birds to shelter in the evening and night and saves from predators.
+These hen houses have a nest of straw to lay eggs so that the eggs are not broken.
+The problem is that in a few weeks, the soil within the enclosure is nothing more than a dirt floor.